junxu-ai/junxuwdc.github.io/README.md

-# aiap
+# Applied Innovation Analytics Platform

-AI analytics platform
+This is used to direct to AI analytics platform